Repository setup

 2. In GitHub, update your repository’s README by:

-1. Deleting the text that was automatically generated when you created the repo.
+1. Deleting all the text that was automatically generated when you created the repo.

 2. Copy-pasting the markdown text below, do not update [YOUR NAME HERE] yet.